Policy Number: 2017-060-v

 “The use of expired medical materials (e.g., drugs, fluids, sutures, anesthetics, sedatives, or analgesics during any survival procedure…is not considered acceptable veterinary practice and therefore not consistent with adequate veterinary care as required by the regulations promulgated under the Animal Welfare Act.”

-- Expired drugs, fluids, and medical materials shall not be used for survival procedures on any live vertebrate animals used for research, teaching, or outreach activities, regardless of species.
+- Expired medical materials may not be used for survival procedures on any live vertebrate animals used for research, teaching, or outreach activities, regardless of species.

-- Expired fluids and medical materials such as catheters, sutures, blades, probes, etc. may be used in acute terminal procedures.
-These items must be labeled “for terminal use only” and physically segregated from in-date materials.
+- Expired medical materials and drugs, with the exception of anesthetics, analgesics, euthanasia solutions, and rescue drugs (e.g. drugs to maintain anesthesia), may be used in acute terminal procedures.
+These items must be labeled “for terminal use only” and physically segregated from in-date items.

-- Expired items should be removed from animal use and supply storage areas on or before their expiration date, or labeled “EXPIRED” and physically segregated from in-date materials.
-The presence of unsegregated and unlabeled items expired items in the same area constitutes noncompliance with this policy.
+- Expired drugs and medical materials should be removed from animal use and supply storage areas on or before their expiration date, or labeled “EXPIRED”, “NOT FOR USE IN ANIMALS” or “FOR TERMINAL USE ONLY” as applicable, and physically segregated from in-date materials.
+The presence of unsegregated and unlabeled expired items in the same area as in-date items constitutes noncompliance with this policy.